Home Remedies for Lower Back Pain

 1. Heat Therapy

-If your pain is a result of a chronic condition, applying a heat pack will soothe the area and improve blood flow.
+If your pain is due to a chronic condition, applying a heat pack will soothe the area and improve blood flow.

 2. Cold Therapy

-If your pain is a result of an injury, applying a cold pack will help reduce swelling and numb the area, resulting in a reduction of back pain.
+If your pain is due to an injury, applying a cold pack will help reduce swelling and numb the area, reducing back pain.
 Keep in mind that this is a temporary treatment, so always seek medical treatment after experiencing trauma.

 3. Exercise